 Cox, G. W., Fiva, J. H., & Smith, D. M. (2016).
-The contraction effect: How proportional representation affects mobilization and turnout.
-Journal of Politics, 78(4), 1249-1263 http://dx.doi.org/10.1086/686804
+The Contraction Effect: How Proportional Representation Affects Mobilization and Turnout.
+The Journal of Politics, 78(4), 1249-1263. doi:10.1086/686804

-Copyright policy of The University of Chicago Press, the publisher of this journal:
+Copyright policy of University of Chicago Press Journals, the publisher of this journal:

-This publisher supports green open access across its entire portfolio of journals.
-Authors may deposit either the published PDF of their article or the final accepted version of the manuscript after peer review (but not proofs of the article) in a noncommercial repository where it can be made freely available no sooner than twelve (12) months after publication of the article in the journal.
-If a shorter embargo period is required by government or funding body mandate, only the final accepted version of the manuscript may be released.
+Green open access refers to the ability of authors to self-archive their own work and make it freely available through institutional or disciplinary repositories.
+Authors may deposit either the published PDF of their article or the final accepted version of the manuscript after peer review (but not proofs of the article) in a non-commercial repository where it can be made freely available no sooner than twelve (12) months after publication of the article in the journal.